maybenomad/schmaoctf2014/challs/misc/100/README.md

 # Enc0ded

-		They told us this server would send us a flag but its just sending us some shitty picture.
+		BMO told us this server would send us a flag but its just sending us some stupid flipping picture!
 Would you straighten this out?

 		host:ip